-There are a number of spaces across campus that student groups can use for events.
+There are several spaces across campus that societies can use for events.
 Some are controlled directly by the Students' Union, and some are controlled by Timetabling or the Facilities team.
 To book any of these spaces, please use the Events Form and indicate which room you would like.
 If you do not have a preferred room, a room will be allocated based on the other information you've given us.